-We aren’t a big platform.
+We aren't a big platform.
 We have limitations.
-Sometimes, there might be no freelancer available to work on your project.
-Or, no developer with a required skill set in our talent pool.
+Sometimes, there might be no dev available to work on your project.
+Or no master with a required skill set in our talent pool.

 In such cases, we will honestly inform you about it.
 If it's the only way we can help you, we will direct you to other platforms that might have the candidates you need.

 We never hire people based on their portfolios or recommendations alone.

 Lemon.io is a talent platform that matches customers with verified remote developers.
 The verification is done through the special screening process and is called vetting.
 Unlike the bidding platforms (Freelancer or Latium, to name a few), developers who want stable workloads and decent payment apply to cooperate with us.
 Before we recruit them, we test our candidates on multiple criteria.
 Those developers who successfully pass all vetting stages get hired.
 When you submit an order to us, we select one (or several) of our champions and assign them to your project.

 A weird genius?
 Give us two, we hire

 Mostly, Lemon.io developers are from Ukraine and other Eastern European countries.
 During the vetting process, it often turns out many of them are workaholic fanatics of programming.
 Also, half of the devs in our talent pool obsess over pet projects of some sort: games, apps, websites, etc.